aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.6.8.
 Can I deploy the solution as the account root user?

-No you cannot install as root as root has no ability to assume roles.
-This would prevent the deployment.
-As per the [installation instructions](../installation/installation.md#231-general), you require a user with the `AdministratorAccess` policy attached.
+No, you cannot install as the root user.
+The root user has no ability to assume roles which is a requirement to configure the sub-accounts and will prevent the deployment.
+As per the [installation instructions](../installation/installation.md#231-general), you require an IAM user with the `AdministratorAccess` policy attached.

 ### 1.6.9.
 Is the Organizational Management root account monitored similarly to the other accounts in the organization?

-Yes, all accounts including the Organizational Management root account have the same monitoring and logging services enabled by default in the configuration file.
-This is achieved by enabling Services trusted access within AWS Organizations and IAM roles for cross account access.
-For example, GuardDuty delivers information about potential security risks that it detects in your environment as findings.
-The Security account is the primary account for GuardDuty while all other accounts including the Organizational Management root account are secondary accounts to centrally manage potential security risks.
+Yes, all accounts including the Organization Management or root account have the same monitoring and logging services enabled.
+When supported, AWS security services like GuardDuty, Macie, and Security Hub have their delegated administrator account configured as the "security" account.
+These tools can be used within each local account (including the Organization Management account) within the organization to gain account level visibility or within the Security account for Organization wide visibility.
 For more information about monitoring and logging refer to [architecture documentation](../architectures/pbmm/architecture.md#7-logging-and-monitoring).

 ---